signal-noise/datasupply/README.md

 > ❗ Please note this project is under early active development and probably not suitable for use yet.

+Data supply supports NodeJS v12 and above.
 ## Why use Data Supply

-The __data supply__ toolset allows you to create a front end Javascript application for data visualisation and manipulation quickly and easily.
+The __data supply__ toolset helps you to create a front end Javascript application for data visualisation and manipulation quickly and easily.
 Using __data supply__ will make it easier to spend time on the presentation of your data, by making predictable decisions in order to get your data from files to components.

-If you use Data Supply on many projects your display components will have more predictable, consistent interfaces, and will therefore be more reusable.
+If you use __data supply__ on many projects your display components will have more predictable, consistent interfaces, and will therefore be more reusable.

 ## What Data Supply is